Myriad-Dreamin/tinymist/README.md

 It contains:
 - an analyzing library for Typst, see [tinymist-query](https://github.com/Myriad-Dreamin/tinymist/tree/main/crates/tinymist-query).
 - a CLI for Typst, see [tinymist](https://github.com/Myriad-Dreamin/tinymist/tree/main/crates/tinymist/).
-  - which provides a language server for Typst, see [Langauge Features](https://myriad-dreamin.github.io/tinymist//feature/language.html).
+  - which provides a language server for Typst, see [Language Features](https://myriad-dreamin.github.io/tinymist//feature/language.html).
   - which provides a preview server for Typst, see [Preview Feature](https://myriad-dreamin.github.io/tinymist//feature/preview.html).
 - a VSCode extension for Typst, see [Tinymist VSCode Extension](https://github.com/Myriad-Dreamin/tinymist/tree/main/editors/vscode/).